 DAY 1: Arrival, sanctuary orientation and introductions.

+DAY 4: Primate health checks.
+Lecture/lab in avian small mammal rehabilitation, pharmacology and medication techniques.

 DAY 5: Primate health checks.
-Lecture/lab in small mammal rehabilitation.

-DAY 6: Primate health checks.
-Lecture in reptile rehabilitation, lecture and lab on suture patterns in rehabilitation.
+Lecture/lab in suture patterns in wildlife.

-DAY 7: Lecture in carnivore rehabilitation medicine.
-Lecture and practical lab in remote capture systems.
-Travel to Kuti Wildlife Reserve.
+DAY 6: Lecture and practical lab in remote capture systems.
+Travel to Wildlife Reserve.
 Game drive.

-DAY 8: Game drive.
-Conservation round table discussion.
-Visit to Lake Malawi.
+DAY 7: Conservation round table discussion and game drive.
 Return to Lilongwe, farewell supper.